 Note that the MIT internal grading system includes plus (+) and minus (-) modifiers for use with the letter grades A, B, and C for all academic subjects (except advanced standing exams).
 These modifiers are included on internal grade reports.
-However, they are not officially part of student’s grades, they do not appear on MIT transcripts, and they do not affect internally or externally reported grade-point averages.
+However, they are not officially part of a student’s grades, they do not appear on MIT transcripts, and do not affect internally or externally reported grade-point averages.

 A: Exceptionally good performance demonstrating a superior understanding of the subject matter, a foundation of extensive knowledge, and a skillful use of concepts and/or materials.

 B: Good performance demonstrating capacity to use the appropriate concepts, a good understanding of the subject matter, and an ability to handle the problems and materials encountered in the subject.